wheelo/RooCode-Tips-Tricks/personal_roo_docs/normal/experimental-features.md

 - Uses more of your available context space
 - May produce more detailed but slightly slower responses

+### 5. Multi-Block Search and Replace

+**What it does**: Allows Roo to update multiple code blocks in a file in a single operation.
+This makes coordinated changes across different parts of a file much easier.

+**When to use it**: Enable this feature when:
+- Changing function signatures that appear in multiple places
+- Updating component props throughout a file
+- Making coordinated changes that need to happen together
+- Refactoring code that has multiple related sections

+**Benefits**:
+- Make consistent changes across different parts of a file
+- Ensure related changes happen together
+- Save time compared to multiple separate operations
+- Prevent partial updates that could break your code

+**Things to watch for**:
+- More complex operations require clear instructions
+- Review changes carefully before accepting them

 ## How to Enable Experimental Features

 You can enable these features through the Roo-Code settings: